techidaily/site-ai-video-translation/source/_posts/all-about-kapwing-video-translation.md

 ![VSCAT](https://images.wondershare.com/virbo/article/best-10-hindi-video-translators-with-step-by-step-guidance-13.jpg)

-But if you’re looking to translate Hindi to English and vice versa, then a classic tool like [VSCAT](https://apps.microsoft.com/detail/XP8LNKMCLZ0MD2?hl=en-us&gl=US)would be your friend.
+But if you’re looking to translate Hindi to English and vice versa, then a classic tool like [VSCAT](https://apps.microsoft.com/detail/XP8LNKMCLZ0MD2?hl=en-us&gl=US) would be your friend.
 It is a powerful tool that lets you translate and automatically create video subtitles in multiple languages.

 Yes, it does support Hindi, and it does its job perfectly.
 Here are some of the key features of VSCAT: